P-p-H-d/mlib/README.md

 Between each work order and before the first one, the function 'resetFunc' is called by the worker to reset its state (or call nothing if the function pointer is NULL).
-'extraQueue' is the number of tasks which can be accepted by the work order queue in case if there is no worker available.
+'extraQueue' is the number of tasks that can be accepted by the work order queue in case if there is no worker available.
 Before terminating, each worker will call 'clearFunc' if the function is not NULL.
 Default values are respectively 0, 0, NULL and NULL.